smthemex/ComfyUI_StoryDiffusion/README.md

 ## Updates:
 **2024/10/01**
+* if vram >30G using fp16,do not fill in fp8,and chocie  fp16 weights,
 * If using flux-pulid, Please run according to the two methods in my example(new.json);
 * fix some bugs,now 12G VRA runing 1 img in cpu need 317.6s It's 10 times faster than the previous unoptimized version.
 For 24G VRAM users, please provide feedback on the time if it runs successfully so that I can optimize it;